Nnisik/AI-task-manager/README.md

 6. **Run index.html file** in local browser

 ### Currently work on
-* Group sorting
-* Priority sorting
+* move to class-services in JS
 * Style modification
   * Task animation when it is set as Done
   * Change styling for priority indicator (small circle near the task title)